JAEYOONSUNG/DNMB/README.md

 ![Fig  1](https://github.com/JAEYOONSUNG/DNMB/assets/42233037/b97087a1-ecd5-4293-afe7-a0fb3b7c6e8a)

-# Welcome to the DNMB, a comprehensive and combined genomics scripts for domesticating non-model bacteria
+# Welcome to the DNMB, a comprehensive and combined scripts for genomics analysis of domesticating non-model bacteria

 ## Project Introduction